 You’re a candidate for the dental implant procedure if you have healthy gum tissue and sufficient bone density in your jaw to place the implant.
 For successful osseointegration, there has to be enough jawbone tissue to support the titanium dental implant that’s placed in your jawbone.

-Our dental implant dentists will be able to determine if you’re a likely candidate for the dental implant procedure.
-Even if you’re not a candidate for dental implants, we can help you explore your other tooth replacement options.
+Our dentists will be able to determine if you’re a likely candidate for the dental implant procedure.
+Even if you’re not a candidate for dental implants, we can help you explore other tooth replacement options.